sabrinabutton/PSoC4-motorcontrol/README.md

 # Motor Control with the Cypress PSoC 4
 Basic motor control using the Cypress PSoC 4 and recycled servo motors from a previous project.
 This library is being created and applied in Cypress Creator.

-The code in these files currently is adapted from C code written by Geoff Hall.
+The code in these files currently is adapted from pre-existing C++ code for an arduino robot.

 The motor control library can be found in [control.h](https://github.com/sabrinabutton/PSoc4-motorcontrol/blob/master/control.h), and the program that applies this code can be found in [main.c](https://github.com/sabrinabutton/PSoc4-motorcontrol/blob/master/main.c).